arnoldpalar/busyflight/README.md

 BusyFlights is a flights search solution which aggregates flight results initially from 2 different suppliers (CrazyAir and ToughJet).
 A future iteration (not part of the test) may add more suppliers.

-**Recommended duration of test:**

-Allocate no more than 90 minutes to complete this exercise.
-An incomplete solution is acceptable but documenting any remaining tasks and next steps is expected.

-**What is required:**

-Use this GitHub repository as a base to implement the Busy Flights service that should produce an aggregated result from both CrazyAir and ToughJet.
-The result should be a JSON response which contains a list of flights ordered by fare which has the following attributes:

 **Busy Flights API**

 **Request**